September 7, 2018

 Testing a prototype in the store

-Once in testing phase, it is strongly recommended that you test the beta version in one or more pilot sales areas, ideally on a terminal or screen.
+Once in the testing phase, it is strongly recommended that you test the beta version in one or more pilot sales areas, ideally on a terminal or screen.
 The goal is to detect problems with the roll-out to the entire network.

 A user test with customers and prospective customers allows you to identify problems with usability, understanding of features and capabilities, as well as bugs and display issues.
 All from the point of view of the "end user".